 When it was clear that The Front Lines were history, Kier eventually sought out other musicians in Chicago.
 In 1985, he teamed up with Carmen (another NU alum) on keyboards, Curt on bass and Mike (yet another NU alum, formerly with The Fingers) on drums, as The Fire Next Time, briefly (another band by that name then popped up).
 Early in 1986, Mike left, to be replaced by Mark on drums, and a new name, Friendly Fire.
-(Curt & Carmen were married the next year.
-They now live in New Orleans with child.)
 Kier played guitar and wrote and sang a majority of their songs, though Curt and Carmen both wrote their own songs and sang them, as well as co-writing with Kier. [see song list] They recorded demos (at Studiomedia and in St Charles) and played all over Chicago (Metro, Park West, Avalon, Cubby Bear, The West End, Gaspar's, Lounge Ax, Limelight, Clubland at The Vic - courtesy of Steve) [see gig list].
 Steve also booked Kier as a guest guitarist during songs at the dance club, Clubland.
-He would stand atop a speaker stack and wail on the Strat to Echo and the Bunnymen, Eurythmics, Ministry, etc.
+He would stand atop a speaker stack and wail on the Strat to Echo and the Bunnymen, Eurythmics, Ministry, or Led Zeppelin.

 By 1989, Curt left Friendly Fire and was replaced by Bob, who appears on the second demo.
 But soon Carmen left as well, and a new, short-lived band called Real Time was born, with Tom on keyboards.
 After Tom got married, he left and was replaced by Marcos, and a new band name, Pop Filter.
 Before Pop Filter's first gig, in May 1990, Mark left the band.
 Kier, Bob and Marcos auditioned a dozen drummers and after two rehearsals, their choice quit.
 With days until a gig at the Cubby Bear, they called the only other drummer who qualified, but he already had another gig.
 The three decided to perform with Bob's drum machine as their drummer.
 They had most of their songs programmed anyway for their demos already.